 Valerie Hletko, Jon Langlois, Jeffrey Naimon, and Christopher Witeck spoke at the Buckley Sandler CFPB Today 2015 conference on Monday, October 26, 2015 in Washington, DC.
 Their panel was titled “Vendor Management in 2015.”Speaking Engagement

 Buckley Sandler was a sponsor of the Mortgage Bankers Association’s Regulatory Compliance Conference which took place September 29 – October 1, 2013 in Washington, DC.
-Christopher Witeck spoke on the "Addressing Repurchases in the New Rep and Warrant Model" panel on September 30, which...Speaking Engagement
+Christopher Witeck spoke on the "Addressing Repurchases in the New Rep and Warrant Model" panel on September 30, which analyzed the...Speaking Engagement

 Christopher Witeck and Jeffrey Naimon spoke at the Mortgage Bankers Association Independent Mortgage Bankers Conference 2013 in Miami, FL.
 Mr. Witeck spoke at the Warehouse Lender Forum.
 Mr. Naimon's panel was titled “Opportunities Outside the Safe Harbor” panel and the “Countdown...Speaking Engagement